Goals of Communication Majors

 - Rhetorical Communication

-Students must also choose a total of five elective courses from three areas of concentration in order to complete their major.
+Students must also choose a total of six elective courses from three areas of concentration in order to complete their major.

 Departmental Grade Point Average